hippyhippoyah/RagChatbotFactory/README.md

-# Rag Response Generator
+# RAG Chatbot Factory

-A powerful tool for generating human-like responses using Retrival Augmented Generation from pinecone.
-Containarized and auto deployment with terrform.
+A powerful tool for generating chatbot using Retrieval Augmented Generation from pinecone.
+Containerized and auto-deployment to aws with terraform.

 ## Overview